nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 If the task you want to edit is not shown in the Visual Panel, you can use `view` or `find` command to find the required task. <br>

 **Example:**<br>
-Let's say you want to add deadline time for task named "CS2103T revision".
+Let's say you want to add deadline time for task named "Presentation".
 Then, you must first check the INDEX of that task.
 In this case, the INDEX of the task is 1.
 So to add deadline for this task, enter `edit 1 t; DEADLINE`.
 This will update the deadline of the task.
 A demonstration of this functionality shown below.

 <img src="images/addeditCommand.png" width="500" align="middle"><br>Figure 4.
 Before(left) and after(right) of an edit command<br>